SchwarzIT/onyx/apps/showcase/content/en/components/02.form-elements/date-picker/index.md

 ### Datetime

-When selecting date + time, the timezone of the users local device will be used.
+When selecting date and time, the local timezone of the user will be used.

 :component-example{name="Datetime" layout="grow"}